-20 Days Chad tour, visiting Ennedi and Ounianga lakes.
+20 days overland trip in Chad, visiting Ennedi and Ounianga lakes.

 Ennedi Massif: Natural and Cultural Landscape

 In the northeast of the country, the sandstone Ennedi Massif has been sculpted over time by water and wind erosion into a plateau featuring canyons and valleys that present a spectacular landscape marked by cliffs, natural arches and pitons.
 In the largest canyons, the permanent presence of water plays an essential role in the Massif’s ecosystem, sustaining flora and fauna as well as human life.
 Thousands of images have been painted and carved into the rock surface of caves, canyons and shelters, presenting one of the largest ensembles of rock art in the Sahara.

 Lakes of Ounianga

 The site includes eighteen interconnected lakes in the hyper arid Ennedi region of the Sahara desert covering an area of 62,808 ha.
 It constitutes an exceptional natural landscape of great beauty with striking colours and shapes.
 The saline, hyper saline and freshwater lakes are supplied by groundwater and are found in two groups 40 km apart.
 Ounianga Kebir comprises four lakes, the largest of which, Yoan, covers an area of 358 ha and is 27 m deep.
 Its highly saline waters only sustain algae and some microorganisms.
 The second group, Ounianga Serir, comprises fourteen lakes separated by sand dunes.
 Floating reeds cover almost half the surface of these lakes reducing evaporation.
 At 436 ha, Lake Teli has the largest surface area but is less than 10 m deep.
 With their high quality freshwater, some of these lakes are home to aquatic fauna, particularly fish.